National BC Study II

 By Rebekka Dekker, PhD, RN, APRN for the American Association of Birth Centers

-We have reached a dramatic cross-road when it comes to maternity care in the U.S. Will we, as a country, continue on our current path of rising C-section rates, excessive costs, and poorer maternal outcomes than 33 other first-world countries?[1]
+We have reached a dramatic cross-road when it comes to perinatal care in the U.S. Will we, as a country, continue on our current path of rising C-section rates, excessive costs, and poorer maternal outcomes than 33 other developed countries?[1]
 Or will we begin to expand other options for receiving optimal care during our births?

 First, What is a birth center?

-Pregnancy and childbirth are healthy, normal life events for most women and babies.
+Pregnancy and childbirth are healthy, normal life events for most childbearing people and babies.
 In birth centers, midwives and staff hold to the "wellness" model of birth, which means that they provide continuous, supportive care and interventions are used only when medically necessary.[4]

 Birth centers are universally committed to family-centered care.
-In birth centers, the childbearing woman’s right to be the decision-maker about the circumstances of her birth is fully respected.
-For example, at birth centers, women are encouraged to eat if they are hungry, move about and spend time in a tub as they wish, and push in whatever positions they find most comfortable.
-Birth centers recognize that the mother knows what her body needs to give birth.
-The midwives and staff attend to her needs, while diligently watching for signs that are outside the realm of wellness.[3], [4]
+In birth centers, the childbearing person’s right to be the decision-maker about the circumstances of her birth is fully respected.
+For example, at birth centers, clients are encouraged to eat if they are hungry, move about and spend time in a tub as they wish, and push in whatever positions they find most comfortable.
+Birth centers recognize that the laborer knows what their body needs to give birth.
+The midwives and staff attend to their needs, while diligently watching for signs that are outside the realm of wellness.[3], [4]

 How do birth centers and hospitals work together?